 Kingslim D5 delivers sharp 4K video with built-in GPS, something rarely found at this price.
 The combination of detail and route tracking makes it the best choice for drivers who want high resolution without overspending.

-REXING V1 - Best Budget Dash Cam For Extreme Weather Condition
+REXING V1 - Cheapest Dash Cam For Extreme Weather Conditions

 Pros Cons